Getting a building spotlisted

 Lists of designated buildings in England can be viewed online at Listed Buildings Online, as well as on most Local Authority websites.
 In Scotland list descriptions can be found on Historic Scotland's website.
 In Wales list descriptions can be found if the location is known, using CANMAP.
 For those without internet access, list descriptions should be available for public inspection at the district council or county planning offices, or via Cadw.
 Further copies may be held at the local public library.
 You can also view the English lists at the National Monuments Record, Kemble Drive, Swindon SN2 2GZ.
 Alternatively call them on 01793 414600 and ask whether an individual building is listed.
-Provide them with as much information on the location of the building as possible - street, number, parish etc... and they aim to fax or send you a response, including the list description if it is listed within 24 hours.
+Provide them with as much information on the location of the building as possible - street, number, parish etc... and they aim to send you a response, including the list description if it is listed, within 24 hours.

 The lists of listed buildings, though extensive, are often still far from comprehensive.
 The reason is simple.
 The criteria for listing have changed and broadened over the years to include more Victorian and Edwardian buildings, and subsequently, more twentieth century buildings.
 Increased recognition is now given to the different interests of particular building types, such as Nonconformist chapels, railway stations, warehouses, industrial buildings, hospitals and model housing.

 The initial lists, for example, were complied in a hurry and many of the more remote buildings were left out.
 There are many fine buildings - where a plain exterior conceals fine Georgian rooms, for example, or where there is an interesting timber frame construction - that were also overlooked.
-Even if the list for an area has been revised fairly recently, The Department for Culture, Media and Sport may add a building to the list if there is new evidence about its interest or if it is an obvious omission.

 In all circumstances a listed building has to be of NATIONAL importance.
 It is not enough, therefore, to demonstrate a building's local significance, however great that may be.
-See the English Heritage website for further help and for the criteria for listing (which varies, for example, depending on the age of the building).
+See the Historic England website for further help and for the criteria for listing (which varies, for example, depending on the age of the building).
 This will help you assess quickly whether there is a chance of the building being listed.
 You should also refer to this DCMS document.

 Good photographs are likely to make all the difference to your submission.
 This does not mean expensive professional photography.
 Good colour snaps are fine as long as you get the building in focus, take it in sunlight rather than shadow and stand far enough back to ensure the whole building is in the picture.
 In addition, consider taking one or two photographs to show the buildings immediate context.
 These will be useful in any event in explaining to people what the problem is and discussing what the possibilities of reuse are.
 You also need to include a copy of a map marking the location of the building.